spcrepeau/Docker-Stack/media_management/README.md

 ### Notes

-* Uses PUID and PGID environment variables to run rootless.
+* Rootless: Uses PUID and PGID environment variables.
-* Setup reverse proxy for this app if you're using remote apps like nzb360, but point to the authentik port instead.
+* Reverse Proxy: * Setup reverse proxy for this app if you're using remote apps like nzb360, but point to the authentik port instead.
 Disable authentication.
+* Notifications: None at this time.
-* In the authentik provider, edit the unauthenticated paths to include the regex ^/api.* to allow nzb360 access to API.
+* Authentication: Create authentik app and proxy provider.
+In the authentik provider, edit the unauthenticated paths to include the regex ^/api.* to allow nzb360 access to API.

 ## sonarr & sonarr-anime